 To see our safety testing in action, check out our short YouTube video:

-Please note: Although our climbing frames and playhouses are put through stringent testing to ensure they meet European Safety Standards, both EN71 and CE, they are not tested to EN76 standards meaning they are not designed to be used by the public and are for domestic use only.
+Please note: Although our climbing frames and playhouses are put through stringent testing to ensure they meet European Safety Standards, both EN71 and CE, they are not tested to EN76 standards meaning they are not designed to be used by the public or in commercial settings, and are for domestic use only.

-To order one of our climbing frames today, or ask any more questions about CE EN71, view our available products here or call our sales team on 01234 272 445.
-As always, you can always ask for more details on our social media pages or in the comments below.
+To order one of our climbing frames today, or ask any more questions about CE EN71, view our available products on our website, or call our sales team on 01234 272 445.
+As always, you can always ask for more details on our social media pages, if you prefer.

 Search Dunster House Blog